-Illegal use of any software must be reported to the Directorate of ICT immediately.
-See Chapter on Incident and Operation Management
+Illegal use of any software must be reported to the Department of ICT & e-Government immediately.
+See Chapter on Incident and Operation Management ownership.
+The security of the equipment should wherever possible be equivalent to on-site use of the equipment.
+The following applies to ICT equipment away from the office: